szczyglis-dev/py-gpt/README.md

 **Embeddings**

 When using RAG to query attachments, the documents are indexed into a temporary vector store.
 With multiple providers and models available, you can select the model used for querying attachments in: `Config -> Settings -> Files and Attachments`.
-You can also choose the embedding models for specified providers in `Config -> Settings -> Indexes / LlamaIndex -> Embeddings -> Default embedding models` list.
+You can also choose the embedding models for specified providers in `Config -> Settings -> Indexes / LlamaIndex -> Embeddings -> Default embedding providers for attachments` list.
 By default, when querying an attachment using RAG, the default embedding model and provider corresponding to the RAG query model will be used.
 If no default configuration is provided for a specific provider, the global embedding configuration will be used.

 For example, if the RAG query model is `gpt-4o-mini`, then the default model for the provider `OpenAI` will be used.
 If the default model for `OpenAI` is not specified on the list, the global provider and model will be used.